allthings/developers/oauth.md

 define the scope of data access for your MicroApp.

 **Notice**
 > If the user has already authorized your app, this step is skipped.
-> At the moment, only pre-authorized partner applications are allowed, so this
-> step is always skipped.

 ### 2. Exchange auth code